 For example, if you use 10 service instances, and you then reduce the limit to 8, the two instances outside the limit continue to run until you terminate them.

 You can enable or disable Lua scripting.
 Changes to this configuration apply to all existing shared-VM instances.
 Lua scripting can adversely affect the performance of other service instances on the VM, so Pivotal recommends disabling Lua scripting unless developers need it enabled.
 For more information, see Configure Shared-VM Plan Settings.

-Warning: The Steeltoe connector for Redis requires Redis for PCF to support Lua scripting.
+Warning: The Steeltoe connector for Redis requires Redis for Pivotal Platform to support Lua scripting.
 Check if any of your apps require Lua scripting.
-By default, Lua scripting is disabled for Redis for PCF, but a PCF operator can change the setting to enable it by selecting the Lua Scripting checkbox in the Shared-VM Plan configuration pane.
+By default, Lua scripting is disabled for Redis for Pivotal Platform, but a Pivotal Platform operator can change the setting to enable it by selecting the Lua Scripting checkbox in the Shared-VM Plan configuration pane.